darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### chemistry

 development time
 : How long the print is developed.
 Works exactly like the film tab's version and is set separately from it.
-Only Kodak Print Film 2302 was measured at more than one time (2, 3.5, 5, 7 and 9 minutes), so the slider is greyed out for every other paper -- and while _scan the film_ is on, since there is no print to develop.
+Only Kodak Print Film 2302 was measured at more than one time (2, 3.5, 5, 7 and 9 minutes), so the slider is grayed out for every other paper -- and while _scan the film_ is on, since there is no print to develop.

 ### filtration

 filtration M / filtration Y
-: Magenta and yellow filters in the enlarger, in Kodak CC units away from neutral -- the colour balance of the print, adjusted the way it is in a darkroom.
+: Magenta and yellow filters in the enlarger, in Kodak CC units away from neutral -- the color balance of the print, adjusted the way it is in a darkroom.

 ### preflash